node-js-libs/cli/README.md

 Adds `-c,--catch` to catch and output uncaughtExceptions and resume execution

 *Note: Plugins are automatically disabled if an option or switch of the same name is already defined*

-## Other helper methods

-cli has helper methods for working with stdin and stdout

-    cli.withStdin(callback);        //callback receives stdin as a string cli.withStdinLines(callback);   //callback receives (lines, newline) - newline is autodetected as \n or \r\n cli.output(string);

-To spawn a child process, use

-    cli.exec(cmd, callback); //callback receives the output of the process (split into lines)

-cli also comes bundled with kof's [node-natives](https://github.com/kof/node-natives) and creationix' [stack](https://github.com/creationix/stack)

 ## LICENSE